rithanravikumar/BENGALURU-VEHICLE-TRAFFIC-ANALYSIS-JAN-22---AUG-23-/README.md

 Detailed Column Descriptions:

 1. Date:
-The specific date of data collection, formatted as YYYY-MM-DD.
+The specific date of data collection, formatted as DD-MM-YYYY.

 2. Area Name:
 Name of the locality where traffic data was recorded (e.g., Indiranagar, Whitefield).